b Balance Buster Start my plan

 • The total cost (including fees) is less than staying separate

-• Simplifying to one payment will help you stay on track
+• Simplifying to one payment helps you stay on track